 At The Provisum Group, we understand that not all church leaders are administrators and experts in church accounting.
 Because of this, financial vulnerabilities can occur.
 Ministry leaders are called to be responsible stewards of resources, so let us help!
 Our experienced staff provides you with the timely oversight and transparency you need to control spending and secure your ministry finances.

 Evangelical Council for Financial Accountability

 The Provisum Group has been remote since day one.
-From general ledger to payables and payroll, we are able to handle all of your accounting and financial needs from our offices in Columbus, Ohio.
+From general ledger to payables, tax filings, and payroll, we are able to handle all of your accounting and financial needs from our offices in Columbus, Ohio.

 A Case Study

 No consistent bookkeeper creates a convoluted set of books resulting in no financial reports or cost control measures.

 A large, well-established church had a long time bookkeeper who retired after over 25 years of service to the church.
 Following their retirement, the church went through a long string of volunteers managing their books.
 The church’s ecumenical body appointed a new pastor to the church who requested financial statements to gauge where the church was financially.
 The pastor discovered that it had been months since there were accurate financial reports and he requested the board contract with someone to straighten out and maintain their books.

 The church contracted with The Provisum Group and our accountants gained access to the church’s books and bank statements.
 TPG initially discovered that there were nearly 100 designated funds and no accurate accounting or reasoning for most of them.
 Additionally, there had not been a reconciliation between the bank statements and the balance sheet since the bookkeeper retired and there was a significant disparity between the two.
 The new pastor had experience with large churches and feared that the discrepancy in the books and their large number of designated funds meant that someone was embezzling.
 He charged TPG to account for every dollar that came into and out of the church’s accounts.